muratk5n/thirdwave/en/tweets/2014/week36.md

 What innovation gap!?

 The exact opposite is happening as a matter of fact - science and engineering is moving at such a breakneck speed people are having a hard-time keeping up.
-Prices in tech related fields are going down like a rock; DNA sequencing now can be done for $1000, this used to cost over $250,000 (sequencing single human genome).
+Prices in tech related fields are going down like a rock; DNA sequencing now can be done for 1000 dollars, this used to cost over 250,000 dollars (sequencing single human genome).

 This kind of change beats Moore's Law.